shrikant9907/codematra/wp-content/plugins/ultimate-social-media-icons/readme.txt

 Have a look at the [Premium Plugin features](https://www.ultimatelysocial.com/usm-premium/)

-This plugin is part of the Inisev product family - [check out our other products](https://inisev.com).

 == Installation ==
 Extract the zip file and drop the contents into the wp-content/plugins/ directory of your WordPress installation.
 Then activate the plugin from the plugins page.